 administrators, researchers, evaluators and managers.
 The nation’s Indian Health Service

 (IHS) covers epidemiology research and comprehensive health services at its headquarters

 and 12 more divisions spread across the country.

-Together, the IHS and tribes operate more than 150 hospitals and clinics, creating
+Together, the IHS and tribes operate more than 150 hospitals and clinics.
+This creates

 a large demand for well-coordinated and culturally appropriate public health programming,

 research and policy development.
 With such an enormous scope, experts in resource

 development also are in high demand.